maxime-tournier/sofa-tutorial/README.md

 cmake ..
 ```

-Then you need to enable the `SofaPython` plugin in the plugin manager.
+You also need to enable the `SofaPython` plugin in the plugin manager:

 ```sh
 cd sofa/build/bin
 ./runSofa
 ```

-Then go to `Edit/Plugin Manager` and add the `libSofaPython` library.
+then go to `Edit/Plugin Manager` and add the `libSofaPython`
+library.
+You're all set.

 # Scenes